 If your cat has started to spray, it’s important to always clean that area thoroughly with an enzymatic odour remover - this will deter them from returning to that spot.

 If your cat has already developed a spraying habit, it might also be a sign that they’re feeling uncomfortable or stressed - or that they’re finding it difficult to adapt to any changes that may be occurring.

 You can help your kitty by identifying any causes of stress; this could be something as simple as a new animal in their territory, a visitor that they don’t recognise, or changes in your home.
 These can all make your furry friend feel threatened or uncomfortable; so reassure them and give them lots of cuddles and attention!

 Help your cat feel safe

-As well as being mostly a territorial and mating behavior, spraying can be a sign that your kitty is anxious - but you can help them to feel happier.
+As well as being mostly a territorial and mating behaviour, spraying can be a sign that your kitty is anxious - but you can help them to feel happier.

-Using FELIWAY CLASSIC Diffuser and Spray can improve your cat’s well-being, creating a calm and comfortable space, and reducing their desire to spray.
-The Diffuser should be used in your cat’s favorite area to help them feel relaxed.
+Using FELIWAY Optimum Diffuser can improve your cat’s well-being, creating a calm and comfortable space, and lessening spraying habits.
+The Diffuser should be used in your cat’s favourite area to help them feel relaxed.

 You will know your cat feels safe when they nuzzle their cheeks and body on your legs; when they do this, they are marking their territory in a nice (and less messy) way!
 Though rubbing themselves on things does leave a ‘territory’ smell, it is not noticeable to humans.
 This is a positive sign that your pet feels happy, comfortable and safe!